Informfully/Scrapers/README.md

 Informfully is complemented by a dedicated content scraper.
 The entire content scraper pipeline is written in Python and uses MongoDB for persistent storage of news items.
-All you need to do is to run add a scraper to [the scraper package](https://github.com/Informfully/Scrapers/tree/main/scraperpackage/scrapers) and call it in *main.py*.
+All you need to do is run and add a scraper to [the scraper package](https://github.com/Informfully/Scrapers/tree/main/scraperpackage/scrapers) and call it in *main.py*.
-You find sample implementations in this folder as well.
+You can find sample implementations in this folder as well.

 The individual scraper modules (called *scrape.py* or *scrape\_n.py*) are required to implement a scraping function *scrape()*.
 There are two main parts to the scraper.